sifferman/cse121_labs/lab3.md

 ## Lab3.1: Solder pins (5 points)

-Go to bells and pick the new pin header.
-This task aims to solder the header so that you can do the I2C and Vdd control for the display.
+You must solder the pin headers to the ESP32 board.
+This for the I2C and Vdd control for the display.

 ## Lab3.2: Display library (10 points)

 You can clone the <https://github.com/DFRobotdl/DFRobot_LCD>.
 This library was for Arduino, but we have an ESP32C3, so it does not work.
 The idea is to respect the same API (DFRobot_LCD.h) but to completely rework the internals (only use ESP32 calls like we have been doing during class).
 Some hints:

 * This is a C++ library, so the ESP32 project should be C++.
 * The Print should be removed.